Apply Dubai Visa Online

 9. Stand up with the others when a guest enters the place.

-10. Never point your foot towards someone.
+10. Never point your foot at someone.

 11. Never cross your legs.
 It is rude.